Why local authorities need to re-assess parking policy now!

 CPRE London’s central interest in parking lies in the amount of space taken up by cars and parking.
-Cars are hugely inefficient of space: car dominance leads to loss of, and lack of, parks and playspaces within cities, where land is swallowed up by huge amounts of ‘grey space’ given to roads and parking; it also leads to ‘urban sprawl’ which means loss of countryside on the edge of cities.
-And this is on top of all the other very serious impacts – damaging carbon emissions, air pollution, road danger, noise, inactive lifestyles… which fall on everyone, despite half of London households not having a car.
+Cars are hugely inefficient of space: car dominance leads to loss of, and lack of, parks and playspaces within cities, where land is swallowed up by huge amounts of ‘grey space’ given to roads and parking; it also leads to environmentally damaging urban sprawl and loss of countryside on the edge of cities.
+And this is on top of all the other very serious impacts – carbon emissions, air pollution, road danger, noise, inactive lifestyles… which fall on everyone, despite half of London households not having a car.

 So we work with others to advocate for compact cities, run on public transport, walking and cycling – with space freed up for more greenery, parks and space to be active, outdoors and in contact with nature.